 However, it will not stand those 6 kids playing kick-about because the species of grass used is a slow growing fine-leaved grass which cannot quickly recover if it’s been scuffed.

-The other three species are dwarf varieties of a faster and tougher grass which will recover sufficiently enough from the children’s antics on Saturday for a re-match the following Wednesday.
+The other three species are dwarf varieties of a faster growing coarse leaf perennial grasses.
+These grasses are tougher than the fine leaf types and will recover sufficiently enough from the children’s antics on Saturday for a re-match the following Wednesday.

 Pretty good, Eh?